 My brother was examining the back of the card.
 “Point-two-nine-six.
 That’s good, isn’t it?”

 “Yes.”
 My father paused.
 “Your mother doesn’t want you looking at Playboy,” he added.
 “And I don’t want you looking at it.
 Understand?”

 “Nothing.
 Anthony says—”

 “No more going to Anthony’s house.”
 My father was not angry, but the tone was cold and unbending.
-Anthony was my brother’s only neighborhood friend—even I had been to his house.
-I looked down at my injured knee, wondering how it had become the source of so much trouble.
+Anthony was my brother’s closest neighborhood friend—even I had been to his house.
+I looked down at my injured knee, wondering how it had caused so much trouble.

 “Leave that scab alone,” my mother commanded.
-I was not even touching it.
+I wasn’t even touching it.